My story

 I received a letter not long afterwards saying that they would keep me on file, which was disappointing, but there was nothing I could do about it.

 I knew I would have to get a job otherwise return to school for the seventh form, and my father basically mandated that school was the only other option.
-Job or school, as simple as that.
+Job or school, it was as simple as that.

 The social aspect was “interesting”, good fun again, with cheap (and too many) drinks every Friday night, and a group of us even travelled up north to Whakapapa, a world class ski area, which I barely managed to survive after having a minor mishap or two, but it was such an incredibly memorable experience.
+I can sense the snow even now.

 After the interview I was offered a job as a Trainee Computer Operator, which I eagerly accepted.
 I was in heaven!

-Eventually, thanks to a really good friend who “sang my praises”, I was approached by the programming team upstairs and asked if I would like to train to become a Systems Programmer, as I showed such promise and enthusiasm.
+Eventually, thanks to a really good friend who “sang my praises”, I was approached by the programming team upstairs and asked if I would like to apply to become a Systems Programmer, as I showed such promise and enthusiasm.

 After that first year, again I lost the “trainee” tag and became a fully-fledged Systems Programmer.
 A few years later GCS transitioned to be owned and operated by the American computer giant EDS, and my title changed to “Systems Engineer (Software Advanced)”.
 Very flash!
+Business cards too!
+Although I think I might have only given out five.
+I even wore a suit, although I’m not sure I looked that good in it, but it seemed like a good idea, and it made choosing what clothes to wear each and every day a lot easier.

 The work was always interesting, I loved it.
 I achieved a great deal, and helped a lot of people.
 I even came second for the company’s employee of the year award thanks to being nominated by my operator friends.

-I made some pretty big mistakes though, but then everyone did – that was just the way it was.
+I made some big mistakes though, but then everyone did – that was just the way it was.
 I stayed in that job until the middle of 1998, having to leave because of my mental illness flaring up (which I explain further on).
 It was the best job I could have ever hoped to have.

 In 2001, I worked for Unisys (another American company) doing the same kind of work I had done at EDS, but I was a little out of my depth as it was a completely new area of expertise, one that I wasn’t that accustomed to.
 Being a contractor brought with it a number of new and important responsibilities as well, including looking after my own tax.

 Because I had been out of the picture as far as the technology was concerned (I hadn’t been involved in those systems for three years), I was a bit rusty.
 However, I worked there for eight months until my contract ended.
 It must be said that I didn’t actually achieve that much!
+And even though I was very well paid, I didn’t manage to save much either.

 In 2005, I started working doing general duties at a printing firm (owned by my then brother-in-law).
-It was pretty much manual labour, driving from one place to the next, delivering heavy boxes etc, and running machinery.
-I’m glad I took the leap and did it though, but it was just a stopgap until something more suitable came along, and eventually something did.
+It was pretty much manual labour, driving from one place to the next, delivering heavy boxes etc., and running machinery.
+I’m glad I took the leap and did it though, but it was really just a stopgap until something more suitable came along, and eventually something did.

-In 2008, I started my very own small-scale web design endeavour, gaining work through word-of-mouth and the occasional newspaper advertisement.
 Web design has been an interest of mine since 1997, even though I would call myself more of an enthusiastic amateur these days, rather than a programmer, designer or entrepreneur.
-These days I just check my emails, tinker with social media, write a bit, do what I need to do, and enjoy being creative when the creative energy and inspiration is there.
+Now I just check my emails, tinker with social media, write and blog, do what I need to do, and enjoy being creative when the creative energy and inspiration is there, doing no coding whatsoever.
+I am appalled that Microsoft have chosen to discontinue Publisher!

 My experience with mental illness

-A year later when I was twenty-four I experienced mental illness for the first time, and went downhill rapidly, quickly going into a state of psychosis and what I would like to describe as “serious mental trauma”.
+A year later when I was twenty-four I experienced mental illness for the first time, and went downhill rapidly, quickly going into a state of psychosis and what I would describe as “serious mental trauma”.
 I ended up in Wellington Hospital on the mental health ward where I needed to stay for three months, being diagnosed with a psycho-effective disorder.

-I didn’t recognise the importance of medication thinking because of my spiritual interests it was a chemical that would be bad for my spiritual and physical purity, so chose not to take it, with no-one being any the wiser.
+I didn’t recognise the importance of medication thinking because of my spiritual interests it was a chemical that would be bad for my spiritual and physical purity, so I chose not to take it, with no-one being any the wiser.
 This was the reason I was in hospital for three months, even though thankfully everything worked out in the end.

 My parents were incredible.
 They drove thirty minutes nearly every evening and on the weekends to see me.
 On one or two occasions I turned them away thinking I would give them some sort of terrible illness just by being around me, which was traumatic for me, and it would have been hard for them too of course.
 It was an indicator of my unwell mental state, being completely out-of-touch with reality.
 It was awful.
 The whole situation was so incredibly difficult for everyone, as you might imagine.